paveltsytovich/ioBroker.noolitef/docs/devices.md

 * onStopReq - true when the user has stopped long pressing the ON/OFF button
 * onLowBattery - set true if battery is low

-  *
-* Door Sendor - The door sensor device object
+### Door Sendor - The door sensor device object

+* onLowBattery - set true if battery is low

-* Water Sensor - The Water sensor device object
+### Water Sensor - The Water sensor device object
+* onLowBattery - set true if battery is low

-* Motion Sensor - The motion sensor device object
+### Motion Sensor - The motion sensor device object
-* Thermo Sensor - The thermo sensor.
-Not supported yet
+* onLowBattery - set true if battery is low

-* Switch - The simple relay object
+### Switch - The simple relay object

-* Dimmer - The relay with dimmer functional object
+### Dimmer - The relay with dimmer functional object

-* RGB ribbon - The RGB controller object
+### RGB ribbon - The RGB controller object

 ## Device parameters in setup panel in Noolite-F adapter